-Ordering replacement porch balusters is easy: Email or call with the following information:
+Ordering replacement spindles is easy: Email or call with the following information:

-Width & Height: If your baluster has square portions, width of the square(s).
+Width & Height: If your spindle or baluster has square portions, width of the square(s).
 If completely turned, then the diameter of the baluster.
 Also include how long (tall)

 Quantity: How many custom porch balusters you need reproduced

 Design: Give us some idea of the baluster design.
 Email a picture for a more accurate quote.

 With the above information, we can immediately give you an estimate.
 Then if you’d like to move ahead with the order we can reproduce your spindle.
 For an exact match, send us an original to our address.
 If “close” is good enough, then a picture and dimensions will do.

 Should I have replacement spindles made, or choose one of your standard designs?

 We offer many decorative spindle/baluster designs in several common sizes and lengths, and in both Wood and Synthetic.
 Our designs are reminiscent of popular architectural choices, and if you’re building a new porch, our standard designs will give your project the clean lines and distinguished appearance that a Victorian-era porch should have.
 For most of our customers, one of our several standard spindle design styles will work very well.
 But many of our customers want to refurbish their existing porch with new spindles/baluster, but want a baluster replacement to retain the old design.
 This is not only possible, but is our specialty.

 Having your spindles replicated by American Porch is a great way to preserve your home’s look.
 The cost difference when made in Cedar is usually minimal: generally, custom porch spindles / balusters cost only about 15% more each than one of our standard design spindles of the same size.
 We run high volume equipment that efficiently produces large quantities, but takes some time and money to setup.
 A small fee is passed on to the customer for smaller orders, but is waived on larger runs.